elmoren/elmoren.github.io/cv/index.md

 ---

-### Software Engineer - Contract
+### Software Engineer

 Shenandoah Solutions, Inc - Red Lodge, MT\
 January 2012 to November 2020

-- Collaboratively worked with all aspects of system development, including requirements determination, system and software design, hardware configuration, calibration, Linux server administration, in-lab integration and testing, and field testing of the Multi-Aspect Radar System (MARS).
+- Collaboratively built a Multi-Aspect Radar System (MARS) with a small team of engineers working on all aspects of system development, including requirements determination, system and software design, hardware configuration, calibration, Linux server administration, in-lab integration and testing, and field testing.
-- Developed, analyzed and debugged software components controlling the radar scheduling, ADC/DAC boards, Digital I/O, frequency synthesizers, Automatic Identification System (AIS), and other hardware interfaces.
+- Developed, tested, and debugged software components for the following: radar scheduling, ADC/DAC boards, Digital I/O, frequency synthesizers, Automatic Identification System (AIS), and other hardware interfaces.
-- Modified the MARS radar software and hardware to operate as a multi-channel digitizer with real time data recording and export over 10 Gb Ethernet.
+- Modified the MARS software and hardware to operate as a multi-channel digitizer with real time data recording and export over 10 Gb Ethernet on an airborne platform (ADAS).
-- Implemented and optimized a multi-static inverse synthetic aperture radar imaging model into the MARS radar.
+- Implemented DISA Security Technical Implementation Guides (STIGs) for the MARS and ADAS Red Hat operating systems.
+- Wrote hardware and software specification documents for the AN/SPS-73(V)18 surface search radar.
-- Performed system engineering tasks including requirements gathering, analysis, writing design verification tests and, factory qualification tests for the AN/SPS-73(V)18 surface search radar planned to be deployed on Navy ships.
+- Performed requirements analysis, wrote design verification tests and factory qualification tests for the AN/SPS-73(V)18 surface search radar.

 ---